department-of-veterans-affairs/va.gov-cms/README.md

 VA.gov Content Management System (CMS) documentation that powers [www.va.gov](https://www.va.gov).

-The private, sensitive documentation is at https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms and you should follow https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/sensitive-guidance.md to know what should be public vs private.
+The private/sensitive documentation is at https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/platform/cms and you should follow https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/policies-work-norms/sensitive-guidance.md to know what should be public vs private.

 If you find any errors in this documentation, please feel free to [make an edit and submit a Pull Request](https://github.com/department-of-veterans-affairs/va.gov-cms/edit/master/README.md)!